theoburdinat/GA_BURDINAT_KASSIDONIS/README.md

 ## How to use it ?

-The code in the file ga_solver.py permits to do the generic parts of "genetic algorithm" and doesn't require changes when applied to a different problem.
+Our code in the file ga_solver.py permits to do the generic parts of "genetic algorithm" and doesn't require changes when applied to a different problem.
 In this file we defined an abstract class "GAProblem" to prepare the problem-specific methods.

 All you have to do is to create a file for your problem, and implement these methods in a child class of "GAProblem".